 Find out more about GP as a career

-- Hear about the pathways offered by a career in GP – discussed by five Cambridge students who attended the RCGP annual conference.
+WEBPAGE: Hear about the pathways offered by a career in GP from five Cambridge students who attended the RCGP annual conference.

-GPs select this specialty for all sorts of reasons – the Discover general practice pages from the Royal College of General Practitioners provide insight into the many and varied career paths and you can see guidance on how to take forward your GP career on their website.
+GPs select this specialty for all sorts of reasons – the Discover general practice pages from the Royal College of General Practitioners provide insight into the many and varied career paths.

 – Simon Griffin, Professor of General Practice, Primary Care Unit/MRC Epidemiology Unit, University of Cambridge